benjamesmason/astro-nova/README.md

 Welcome to my First Milestone project, AstroNova.
 So...I've taken a leap of faith and enrolled in a Full Stack Development course.
 Am I mad?
 Quite possibly!
-But I have high hopes to begin on a new journey to switch my career and become a programmer.
+However I have high hopes to begin on a new journey to switch my career and become a programmer.
 Up to this point in my career, I have specialised mainly in Graphic Design, this is ultimately my passion, I love to be a creative and deliver quality work.
 The ability to be able to merge these two visual mediums is both challenging and exciting for me.

 The purpose of this project is to showcase my learning and understanding of the modules and the languages I have learned this far at this point in the course, while I still have much to learn, I hope you understand my vision.